 Yeah, I know, this is a big homeschool science commitment.
 This year we have been learning to care for our Great Pyrenees.
 Training her to stay in our non-fenced 3 acres, learn to sit, stay, come, wait.
-Walk her around the perimeter of our property, take her on two hour hikes, socialize her with other new ‘friends’.
-Learn her breed habits, her food needs, her food restrictions, teach her to not use the chickens as play toys, learn to guard the homestead without attacking our friends or alienating our neighbours.
-Help to administer treatments, learn about vaccines and breeding.
+Walk her around the perimeter of our property, take her on two-hour hikes, and socialize her with other new ‘friends’.
+Learn her breed habits, her food needs, her food restrictions, teach her to not use the chickens as play toys, and learn to guard the homestead without attacking our friends or alienating our neighbours.
+Help to administer treatments, and learn about vaccines and breeding.
 Big commitment.
 Definitely veterinary science.

 Identify local plants.

 Determine if you can consume those local plants, press them, dry them to make soap or moisturizers, or use them as poultices.
-Diagram them, label them, make your own botany notebook.
+Diagram them, label them, and make your own botany notebook.

 Attend local ‘sciencey’ activities.

 The Vancouver Olympics had a mobile medical clinic created to move from one Olympic venue to another.
 This mobile clinic visited our town.
-We got to watch a mock intubation and have all the emergency equipment explained.
+We got to watch mock intubation and have all the emergency equipment explained.
 Which was even pretty cool for me as my husband does this for his work.
 Families could also ask to watch a CPR training class or take a first aid class.
 Medical stuff is on my radar, obviously, but there are everyday activities we overlook, ones associated with our partner’s work.
 Just think outside the box.
 PS Don’t go get a Covid19 test just for the field trip 🙂

 Inside the box are great science lessons to be learned too.
 Like the salt-powered robot.
 This year, we are sprinkling in the use of these fun boxes about every six weeks or so.
 Purchased at a local toy store.